Heritage Pointe of Fort Wayne

 EFA Design Showcase Featured Project, Environments for Aging

-The Heritage Pointe of Fort Wayne is a modern senior living facility dedicated to providing a new place for residents to call home.
+The Heritage Pointe of Fort Wayne is a modern senior living campus dedicated to providing a new place for residents to call home.
 But what exactly does “home” mean in a residential care setting?
 This project wanted to answer that question.

-The Heritage Pointe of Fort Wayne is a newly constructed senior living facility located in Northeast Indiana housing the full continuum of care (assisted living to skilled nursing).
+The Heritage Pointe of Fort Wayne (HFW) is a senior living campus located in Northeast Indiana housing the full continuum of care (assisted living to skilled nursing).
 From the beginning, the project was focused on understanding how residents could be given the most “home-like” experience possible regardless of their level of care.
 The project team conducted a series of focused discussions with the owner throughout the design process to define and protect the components that most epitomize the meaning of “home” for residents.
 In doing so, the finished building not only offers an array of amenities, but also provides unique residential settings dedicated to independence, dignity, and control.

 The meaning of “home,” especially for older adults, is a complex thing.
 Research such as Elaine Cauette’s work entitled Image of a Nursing Home clearly describes our instinct to define the meaning “home” as the overlap of three components: (1) society, (2) the users,